rwxrob/zet/20210907135142/README.md

 from you.
 And it's very unlikely your non-technical friends and family would bother with that sort of thing.

-Emily's choice of Twitter causes the perception that she is saying, "You should just use Gmail."
+Emily's choice of Twitter causes the perception that they are saying, "You should just use Gmail."
 She's not saying that at all.
-(Even though she used those words.)
+(Even though they used those words.)

 Emily indirectly implies that ProtonMail provides no additional protections, painting the safety that ProtonMail *does* provide as